Param Sundari (film): Marketing

 The first look of the film was unveiled on 24 December 2024.
 The film's teaser trailer was released on 29 May 2025.
 The film's trailer was released on 12 August 2025.

 Release

 The film was originally set to release on 25 July 2025 however it was postponed to 29 August 2025.

 Home media

-The post-theatrical streaming rights of the film were acquired by Amazon Prime Video.
-The film began streaming on Amazon Prime Video from 24 October 2025.
+The post-theatrical streaming rights of the film were acquired by Amazon Prime Video, while the satellite rights were bagged by Sony Max The film began streaming on Amazon Prime Video from 24 October 2025.

 Reception

 Box office

 The film grossed ₹10.36 crore worldwide on its opening day.

 Critical response

 Param Sundari received mixed to negative reviews from critics.

 Bollywood Hungama rated the film 3.5 stars out of 5 and wrote, "On the whole, PARAM SUNDARI makes for a pleasant Bollywood rom-com.
 The story may follow a familiar template, yet the treatment ensures a breezy, light-hearted watch that connects well with the youth through its mix of emotions, romance, music, and drama.
 At the box office, the film is likely to open decently and has the potential for a healthy theatrical run."
 Yatamanyu Narain of News18 rated the film 3.5 stars out of 5 and wrote "In the end, Param Sundari is a comfort food cinema.
 Paneer Butter Masala, idli-sambar, choose your metaphor.
 Familiar, yes, but warm, fragrant, and deeply satisfying.
 It may not aspire to gourmet innovation, but it fills the heart with the uncomplicated sweetness of first love, and the nostalgia of a genre once adored but now endangered.
 It leaves you smiling, maybe even believing, however briefly, in the miracle of soulmates, algorithm or no algorithm."

 Tanmayi Savadi of Times Now rated the film 3 stars out of 5 and wrote "Param Sundari is a visual and musical treat.
 Pardesiya is already a chartbuster, and it sounds even better in theatres.
 Kerala’s beauty is breathtaking and the cinematography is on point.
 At 2 hours and 16 minutes, Param Sundari is a balanced film.
 If you’re a fan of rom-coms, without stressing much on its legacy, Param Sundari is a decent one-time watch."
 Dhaval Roy of The Times Of India rated the film 3 stars out of 5 and wrote "What works in the film's favour are the picturesque Kerala backdrops, tender moments, and Sachin-Jigar's music-particularly Pardesiya, Danger, and Sundari Ke Pyaar Mein.
 The humour is light in parts, though not every gag works equally well."